ministryofjustice/prisoner-offender-search/README.md

 This service subscribes to the prison offender events

-When this event is received the latest offender record is retrieved via the `prison-api` and upserted into the offender index.
+When this event is received a message is put onto the event queue.
+The event queue then processes that message - the latest offender record is retrieved via the `prison-api` and upserted into the offender index.
+If the message processing fails then the message is transferred onto the event dead letter queue (DLQ).

 ### Index rebuilds